Table of Contents

 - Reducing oxidative stress and free radical damage

-By creating a less inflammatory environment, Frankincense allows your skin's natural repair and regeneration processes to function optimally.
+By creating a less inflammatory environment, Frankincense essential oil allows your skin's natural repair and regeneration processes to function optimally.

 4. Promotes Cellular Regeneration